advnsoftware-oss/agrid-js/packages/browser/playground/vscode-extension/README.md

 ## Configuration

-### Running with a local posthog-js build
+### Running with a local agrid-js build

-By default, the playground is configured to use a local build of `posthog-js`.
+By default, the playground is configured to use a local build of `agrid-js`.
 In `src/extension.js`, the `runningLocally` constant is set to `true`.
 This will load `array.full.js` from the `packages/browser/dist` directory.

 To use the production snippet from the PostHog CDN, you will need to set `runningLocally` to `false`.

 ### Environment Variables

-The PostHog project key and API host are loaded from a `.env` file in the root of the `posthog-js` repository.
+The PostHog project key and API host are loaded from a `.env` file in the root of the `agrid-js` repository.

-1. If you don't already have one, create a `.env` file at the root of the `posthog-js` project.
+1. If you don't already have one, create a `.env` file at the root of the `agrid-js` project.
 2. Add your PostHog Project Key to the `.env` file:
     ```
     POSTHOG_PROJECT_KEY=<your-project-key>